datascopeanalytics/operating-agreement/doc/operating_agreement_sanitized.md

 from another Unit Holder.
-Unless admitted as a Member, a Unit Holder shall not have the right to vote on, consent to or otherwise participate in any decision or action of or by the Members, or any right to information, to an accounting of the Company’s affairs or to inspect the Company’s books and records.
+Unless admitted as a Member, a Unit Holder shall not have the right to vote on, consent to or otherwise participate in any decision or action of or by the Members, or any right to information, to an accounting of the Company's affairs or to inspect the Company's books and records.

 Section 1.2  Headings  TC "Section 1.2  Headings" \\f C \\l "2" .
 The
 headings and subheadings in this Agreement are included for convenience